-A student requesting an out-of-area/ out-of-state placement due to extenuating circumstances must have the approval of the specialist in field experiences and the department program coordinator.
-Students granted an out-ofarea/out-of-state placement must meet all requirements including attendance of on-campus meetings and are required to pay the following fees:
+A student requesting an out-of-area/ out-of-state placement due to extenuating circumstances must have the approval of the department program coordinator and the co-director of Professional Education.
+Students granted an out-ofarea/out-of-state placement must meet all requirements including attendance of oncampus meetings and are required to pay the following fees:

-- 1. All necessary and appropriate fees required in securing and finalizing the placement (e.g., reimbursement for cooperating teacher, supervisor, etc.).
-These fees are payable to the Office of Professional Education and/or out-ofstate university at the beginning of the semester in which the placement is sought. - 2.
-If a recommendation for licensure/ certification is to be made by Oklahoma State University, the student is responsible for reimbursing visits performed by the cooperating institution.
+All necessary and appropriate fees required in securing and finalizing the placement (e.g., reimbursement for cooperating teacher, supervisor, etc.).
+These fees are payable to the Office of Professional Education and/or out-of-

+- state university at the beginning of the semester in which the placement is sought. - If a recommendation for licensure/ certification is to be made by Oklahoma State University, the student is responsible for reimbursing visits performed by the cooperating institution.
 All other criteria pertaining to in-state student teaching placements apply as previously stated.